Giovanni Alberto Agnelli: Personal life and death

-Belonging to one of the most important families in Italy at the time of his birth as a member of the Agnelli family, his mother was the heiress of motorcycle company Piaggio, which was later acquired by the Agnellis.
-When his parents divorced in 1974, her mother took the young Agnelli with her to Atlanta, Georgia, where she owned a dog farm.
+Belonging to one of the most famous families in Italy at the time of his birth as a member of the Agnelli family, his mother was the heiress of motorcycle company Piaggio, which was later acquired by the Agnellis.
+When his parents divorced in 1974, her mother took the young Agnelli with her to Atlanta, Georgia, US where she owned a dog farm.
 The parents remarried the same year: his father to Donna Allegra Caracciolo, cousin of Marella Agnelli (born Donna Marella Caracciolo di Castagneto and wife of Gianni Agnelli), and his mother to a duke, Uberto Visconti di Modrone, in turn a relative of Marella Agnelli and Allegra Caracciolo.
 After both his parents remarried, he had several half-siblings: on his father's side, he had one brother and sister, Andrea Agnelli (born 1975) and Anna Agnelli (born 1977), while on his mother's side he had a sister, Chiara Visconti di Modrone.
 In 1996, Agnelli married Frances Avery Howe, an Anglo-American architect who he met when they were both students at Brown University.

 Agnelli and his wife had a child, who was born in September 1997.
 By this time, Agnelli was already experiencing advanced illness from a rare form of stomach cancer.
-In April 1994, he had called a press conference during which he declared that he had cancer and was engaged in a fight to defeat it; he told reporters that he would be cured by the summer.
+In April 1994, he had called a press conference during which he declared that he had cancer, was undergoing treatment, and that he would be cured by the summer.
 He was treated in specialized centers in the United States.
 He died in the villa della Mandria, Turin, on 13 December 1997.
 About him, Gianni Agnelli said: "It was important for him to be, not to appear."
-Among others, Juventus F.C., the associated football club owned by the Agnelli family of which he was a supporter, were mourning; then-Juventus player Filippo Inzaghi cried during the minute of silence before the club's first Serie A match since Agnelli's death.
+Among others, Juventus FC, the association football club owned by the Agnelli family of which he was a supporter, were mourning; then-Juventus player Filippo Inzaghi cried during the minute of silence before the club's first Serie A match since Agnelli's death.
 In the words of Alan Friedman, Agnelli's death was a "setback for millions of Italians who saw him as a symbol of generational change, as a spokesman for the need to reform Italy's clubby and oligarchic system of capitalism and as an ardent supporter of political reforms."